mextex/dicta/README.md

 # dicta

-A dict subclass that observes a nested dict and listens for changes in its data structure.
-If a data change is registered, Dicta reacts with a callback or a data-export to a JSON file.

-## Core Functionality
+Dicta is a dict subclass that behaves like a normal nested dict but adds some key functions:

-- Detect data changes in a nested dict
+- dicta detects data changes and throws a callback if that is the case (optional).

-- Throw a callback, when the nested data structure changes
-- Write data to a JSON file, when the nested data structure changes
+- dicta automatically syncs its data with a JSON file (optional).

-- Easily import & export JSON files to/from a nested dict
+- dicta imports & exports data from JSON files

 ## Features